 Prunes lower cholesterol by binding to bile acids and removing them from the body.
-These bile acids are compounds that are used to digest fat and are made by the liver from cholesterol.
-When they’re removed from the body, through stool, the liver must create new bile acids — this uses up more cholesterol, resulting in the lowering of cholesterol in circulation.
+These bile acids are compounds that are used to digest fat.
+They are made by the liver from cholesterol.
+When they’re removed from the body, through stool, the liver must create new bile acids.
+This uses up more cholesterol, resulting in the lowering of cholesterol in circulation.

 4. Improves Cardiovascular Health

 The flavonoids and phenolic components — such as anthocyanins, chlorogenic acids, quercetin and catechins — present in plums have anti-inflammatory effects on the different bodily cells.
 Anti-inflammatory foods help prevent health conditions such as high cholesterol, diabetes and cardiovascular diseases.

 The vitamin K present in plums is also beneficial to the heart, so consider addressing the all-too-common vitamin K deficiency right away.
 This vitamin has been shown to help prevent calcification of arteries, one of the leading causes of heart attacks.
 It works by carrying calcium out of the arteries and not allowing it to form into hard, dangerous plaque deposits.
 Vitamin K helps prevent hardening of the arteries because it can keep calcium out of your artery linings and other body tissues, where it can cause damage.

 Some studies show that vitamin K is a critical nutrient for reducing inflammation and protecting cells that line blood vessels, including both veins and arteries.
 Consuming proper levels of vitamin K is important for preventing high blood pressure and decreasing the chances of cardiac arrest.
 A promising 2014 study published in the Journal of Nutrition found that dietary intake of vitamin K is associated with a reduced risk of cardiovascular, cancer or all-cause mortality in a Mediterranean population at high cardiovascular disease risk.
 (6)